-As at 31 December 2018, the Company's net current asset position is \$457,972 (31 December 2017: net current liability position of \$294,036).
-A current tripartite agreement with the Australia Council and Create NSW has been signed with funding agreed to the end of 2020.
-Additionally included in the current liabilities is \$3,283,090 (31 December 2017: \$3,055,622) of deferred revenue which will be recognised as income in the next reporting period with no further associated cash outflows from the Company.
+As at 31 December 2017, the Company's net current asset position is \$294,036 (31 December 2016: net current liability position of \$252,689).
+The directors believe the Australia Council and Create NSW have expressed their strong interest in extending the Tri-Parte Funding into 2019.
+Additionally included in the current liability is \$3,055,622 (31 December 2016: \$2,363,567) of deferred revenue which will be recognised as income in the next reporting period with no further associated cash outflows from the Company.
 Accordingly, the directors consider it appropriate that the Company will continue to fulfil all obligations as and when they fall due for the foreseeable future, being at least twelve months from the date of signing these financial statements, and the Company's financial statements shall be prepared on a going concern basis.